Precision Bass® Wiring Kit

 - 1.5ft Gavitt USA black push back cloth wire

-- 1.5ft Gavitt USA cream push back cloth wire
+- 1.5ft Gavitt USA yellow push back cloth wire

 - Easy to read wiring diagram